 If you don't mind the cold and prepare yourself properly, winter offer some unique chances to capture snow and ice photos.
 You get enhanced views through the leafless trees in April, massive amounts of green everywhere in late May.

 The Summers are hot and humid and the trails are more heavily traveled both by day hikers and by through hikers.

 After snowmelt or big rain storms you have opportunities to capture overflowing creeks and small waterfalls.

 Warning: check hunting season dates with Loyalsock State Forest: 570-946-4049.

-One of the photo mistakes I made was not fulling checking the camera before my trip.
-I used the wrong camera setting on a photo of my friend on the loyalsock.
-One of the tips for taking digital photography that I listed on the Beginners Photography Tips is to know your camera before you go on your nature photography shoot.
+One of the mistakes I made was not fulling checking the camera before my trip.
+I used the wrong camera setting on a photo of my friend on the Loyalsock.
+One of the vital camera tips that is listed on the beginners photography tips is to know your camera before you go on your nature photography shoot.

 I had my subject stand in the sunlight, so that he and the distant valley behind him received equal light from the sun.
 My wife's Canon Powershot camera was set on shutter priority, but somehow had been set to add 2 stops of exposure.

 This resulted in blown away highlights and weird color shifts that I couldn't even improve in Adobe Lightroom.
 Fortunately, I often look at the camera's histogram to check for proper exposure.
 I was able to set the camera properly for the remainder of our Loyalsock hiking adventure.

 Whenever I use a camera that has the option to shoot "raw" unprocessed photos, I use that feature.
 This allows you to make all of those processing decisions afterward and can also help you compensate if you don't nail the exposure when the photo is taken.